-OUR GROWLER STATION IS TEMPORARY CLOSED!
+OUR GROWLER STATION IS NOW CLOSED FOR RENOVATIONS!

 CARE AND FEEDING OF YOUR GROWER (from About.Com Beer)

 Since this is a reusable container, there is some concern about cleanliness.
 Despite its blue collar image, beer is really a very delicate product.

 For first rule for growlers or anything else that is going to hold beer is no detergent.
 Detergent messes up beer, often ruining the balanced flavours and aromas of a well brewed beer.
 The key is to completely rinse the growler.
 Make sure that all traces of whatever cleaning agent you used is completely gone.
 Using rinse water that is hotter than the water you washed with is a good way to make sure you do this.

 Many growlers are made of clear glass.
 This is can be really bad for beer.
 Just a few moments in direct sunlight and your beer will be light-struck or skunked.
 If you are bringing the growler in for a refill, just put it in a paper or cloth bag and that should solve the problem.
 (A cloth bag would give you the added benefit of making the growler less likely to break if you happen to accidentally knock it against something.)
 Brown glass does not completely protect your beer from the sun but it helps a lot.

 Once you get your full growler home, store it in a dry, cool place.
 The refrigerator is the best option but if that is not possible, you can put your beer in a dark pantry or closet.
 Just make sure it is not near a register if your furnace is on.
 A well sealed growler can last a surprisingly long time.